josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_trauma_commodification.md

 # 🐍 Trauma Commodification
 **First created:** 2025-08-04 | **Last updated:** 2025-08-26
-*A refusal log on the conversion of survivor pain into product*
+*Refusal log tracing the conversion of survivor pain into commodity product*

 > *Your pain became product.
 > Your disclosures became dataset.
 > This is how they made it profitable.*

 ---

-## 📜 Module Summary
+## ✨ Module Summary

 State systems and behavioural surveillance architectures do not absorb trauma as tragedy —
 they extract it as **commodity**.

 Framed as safeguarding, profiling, or moderation, trauma is re-packaged into:
 - Predictive input
 - Emotional calibration data
 - Justification for funding, expansion, and monitoring